1m5/1m5-docs/README.md

 - Hardware will be based on Raspberry Pi Zero W.

 ## 4.5 DoT Drone (Planning)
-Pre-configured bundling of Tor Browser with 1M5 Proxy for ease of use.
 - Places the DoT device within a mobile platform.
 - Multiple drones will be available for specific use cases.